You can filter the recipes by meal plan:

 Here’s a tasty artichoke dip that you can bring to your next tailgate or Sunday football gathering.
 It’s simple to make and can be kept hot in your slow cooker.

 This soup makes a great vegetable side dish.
 Serve it alongside roasted chicken or fish.
 It freezes well, so you can save part of it for a later date if you’d like.

 If you are tired of the same boring sandwich for lunch, try this restaurant-style wrap.
-It’s packed full of flavor, low in carbs, and also gives you a serving of veggies.
-Use cooked rotisserie chicken from your grocery store for a time-saver.
+Use cooked rotisserie chicken from your grocery store to save time.